Cooking with the Dutch Oven

 Or, as a second option, you can use the pot in the cooking chamber.
 Here, too, it can be used directly over one or two burners with direct bottom heat for searing and then for reducing at a low heat.
 If it is used with a lid, it is no problem to use the Dutch oven for baking or gratinating at indirect heat.
 You benefit from the even heat that cast iron enables.

-If you're in a hurry, you can use a half-heated chimney starter to get really high bottom heat.
+If you're in a hurry, you can use a half-heated chimney starter for really high bottom heat.

 A Dutch oven can be heated with embers in the fire bowl.
 However, this is not at all efficient.

-A DO can be used in many different ways in a ceramic grill: for searing, cooking, braising and baking over indirect heat.
+A DO can be used in a variety of ways in a ceramic grill: for searing, cooking, braising and baking over indirect heat.

 Monolith has a special cast iron pot that was specially developed for the half-moon system and thus for the round shape of the grill.